QuantEcon/lecture-python-intro/lectures/french_rev.md

 * a **legal restrictions**  or **financial repression** theory of the demand for real balances

-    * the Twelve Members comprising the Committee of Public Safety who adminstered the Terror from June 1793 to July 1794 used this theory to shape their monetary policy
+    * The Twelve Members comprising the Committee of Public Safety who adminstered the Terror from June 1793 to July 1794 used this theory to shape their monetary policy

 We use matplotlib to replicate several of the graphs with which  {cite}`sargent_velde1995` portrayed outcomes of these experiments